bzreinhardt/bzreinhardt.github.io/_posts/2018-8-17-system-v-story-thinking-dyads-wicked-problems.md

 3) Wicked Problems.

 #### Story Thought and Systems Thought
-The story about my grandparents is an example of story thinking while the statistics about elder care are an example of story thinking.
+The story about my grandparents is an example of story thinking while the statistics about elder care are an example of systems thinking.
 I’m pulling the excellent definitions from [this post](https://medium.com/quora-design/story-thought-and-system-thought-188dce7a87e6) from Mills Baker:
 - Story thought emphasizes subjective human experience, the primacy of individual actors, narrative and social ordering, messiness, edge cases, content, and above all meaning.
 - System thought emphasizes 3rd-person descriptions of phenomena from a neutral perspective, the interchangeability of actors and details, categorical or logical ordering, measurements, flow, form, and above all coherence.